lareinayden/GreenPlate/README.md

 ![Design Class Diagram](path/to/design-class-diagram.png)

-We utilize a combination of Singleton and Factory patterns to manage object creation and ensure that the system uses resources optimally.
+We utilize a combination of Singleton and Observer patterns to manage object creation and ensure that the system uses resources optimally.

 ## User Interface (UI)